 Terry graduated from Central Washington University with degrees in Chemistry and Zoology, completed post-graduate studies in Nuclear Physics and Radiology.
 Terry served on the Peninsula Advisory Council for 8 years, the Pierce County Planning Commission for 11 years, and the Pierce County Council for 8 years.

 Barbara was born in Juneau, AK, moving to Sumner in 1942.
 In 1970, Barbara and husband John started their accounting business in Sumner.
 She served on the Sumner City Council from 1976-1985, on the Pierce County Council from 1986-1994, and as Mayor of Sumner, from 1998-2005.
 She represented Pierce County on the Puget Sound Council of Governments Board from 1986-1993, serving as President for three years.
 From 1986-1994 she chaired the County Council Committee that developed Pierce County’s Solid Waste Program.
 In 1986, Barbara pushed the County Council and Executive to become involved in the acquisition of land for the Foothills Trail.
-She is a charter member of the ForeverGreen Council; served as an Officer or Board member of the Puyallup River Watershed Council from 1998-2013; and served on the Lake Tapps Task Force, which preserved Lake Tapps as a water resource for our future.
+She is a charter member of the ForeverGreen Council; served as an Officer or Board member of the Puyallup River Watershed Council from 1998-2013; and served on the Lake Tapps Task Force, which preserved Lake Tapps for our future.

 Kirk served on the Board representing the Tahoma Audubon Society.
 He is a past president and for many years focused on legislation that would have increased trail funding for County Parks and Metropolitan Park districts in Pierce County.
 Kirk is an avid cyclist who has bicycled on both coasts of the U.S. and in Europe -- looking for good trail systems.